Mahin-Hasan/Wedding-Snapshots-React/questions_and_answers.md

 #### Answer: A?

-<i>Write your explanation here</i>
-because changes are made to const info which is not the original array. this original array remain unchanged.
+<i>because changes are made to const info which is not the original array. this original array remain unchanged.</i>
 </p>
 </details>